adaltas/node-masson/commons/docker/configure.coffee.md

       # see https://docs.docker.com/v1.5/articles/networking/
       options.other_opts ?= ''
       options.other_args ?= {}
-      options.other_args.iptables ?= if ctx_iptables.length and ctx_iptables[0].config.iptables.action is 'start' then 'true' else 'false'
+      options.other_args.iptables ?= if service.use.iptables and service.use.iptables.options.action is 'start' then 'true' else 'false'
       options.source ?= 'https://github.com/docker/compose/releases/download/1.12.0/docker-compose-Linux-x86_64'
       options.daemon ?= {}
       # the /etc/docker/daemon.json file can also be used to specify starting options for docker daemon